 The organisation is conducting following community relief interventions responding to threats related to COVID 19:

-- Dry Ration (Food) distribution to migrants and population living below poverty line
+⇒ Dry Ration (Food) distribution to population living below poverty line

 I-India’s mission is to provide care, love and development for children and communities living on the streets of Jaipur and in conditions of extreme poverty.
 Our NGO in Jaipur strive to help as many children as possible and focus on those in most urgent need.